Talliki-Vandanam-Status/.github/profile/README.md

 ## 📝 Summary

-- **Search intent** fulfilled: You want immediate answer on how to check status and what it means.
+- **talliki vandanam status** fulfilled: You want immediate answer on how to check status and what it means.
-- **Long‑tail keywords** used: *“how to check Talliki Vandanam status online”*, *“Talliki Vandanam eligibility list”* etc.
+- **related searches** used: *“how to check Talliki Vandanam status online”*, *“Talliki Vandanam eligibility list”* etc.
 - **Tables**, **FAQ**, **listicles** used for clarity.
-- **Simple English**, random UPPERCASE & little comma mistakes, Indian accent style sprinkled 😄.
+- **Simple English**, created for users to easily understand 😄.

 ---